-Non-SSL Non-SSL Security SSL-based Security

-Type of network local Ticket Pass- Basic Auth- tication Kerb- eros Client certifi- cates Aserted identity
+Non-SSL Security SSL-based Security ^a Type of network local Ticket Pass- Basic Auth- tication Kerb- eros Client certifi- cates Aserted identity

-Trusted ~ / / / / / / ✓a

-Untrusted b С / / / /

 - a.
-The management of asserted identities require trust to be administratively conferred on intermediate servers. - b.
+While SSL generally causes encryption to be done, the level of encryption is negotiated by server and client, and integrity of the messages without confidentiality is a possible outcome.
+If you want to ensure the confidentiality of messages, specify this while setting up the server.
+See "Setting up SSL security for WebSphere for z/OS" on page 243. - b.
+The management of asserted identities requires trust to be conferred administratively on intermediate servers. - c.
 Generally, communication within a sysplex is protected through an XCF connection.
-Because PassTicket security is used only among members of a sysplex, the configuration of the rest of the network is not relevant. - c.
+Because PassTicket security is used only among members of a sysplex, the configuration of the rest of the network is not relevant. - d.
 Never send user IDs and passwords over an untrusted network.
-Note that the Administration application connects from the workstation to WebSphere for z/OS through user ID and password.

-3. If your application has a server component (enterprise beans or CORBA components) that issue requests to remote servers, consider a security mechanism that provides for an authenticated identity to be transmitted to the remote servers.
+Note that the Administration application connects from the workstation to WebSphere for z/OS through user ID and password. - 3.
+If your application has a server component (enterprise beans or CORBA components) that issue requests to remote servers, consider a security mechanism that provides for an authenticated identity to be transmitted to the remote servers.
 Some mechanisms enable the client identity to be propagated (delegated) to a remote server and some mechanisms transmit the intermediate server's identity (Table 7).